New Webb Grove AME Church

 With the realization that "It's Time to Build a Church", July 27, 1997, members began the planning process for a new edifice.
 Under the leadership of Reverend Webster it took approximately fourteen (14) months to raise enough money to build a debt free place of worship.
 The building process could not have gone as smoothly as it did without the generosity of the Scales Family, who opened their doors and allowed the congregation to hold Sunday Worship Service in their facility.

-Webb Grove is located on five (5) beautiful acres of land adjacent to the former site of Dillard School where many members attended, in the Barfield Crescent Community located in Rutherford County Tennessee.
-As we reflect upon the many years of remarkable strides in the life and development of Webb Grove AME Church, we believe the founding members rejoice in praises of thanksgiving at the blessing that have been bestowed on this congregation.
+New Webb Grove is located on five (5) beautiful acres of land adjacent to the former site of Dillard School where many members attended, in the Barfield Crescent Community located in Rutherford County Tennessee.
+As we reflect upon the many years of remarkable strides in the life and development of New Webb Grove AME Church, we believe the founding members rejoice in praises of thanksgiving at the blessing that have been bestowed on this congregation.